Article Image

 o Starts as SDM → District Magistrate → Empanelment as Joint Secretary (Centre) → Secretary (highest rank).

-Challenges: Urban-centric postings (e.g., Delhi) favor certain cadres, while others face slower growth.
+Challenges: Urban-centric postings (e.g., Delhi) favour certain cadres, whereas others face slower growth.

-Reform: Department of Personnel & Training introduced transparent empanelment criteria (2015) with clear performance metrics.
+Reform: The Department of Personnel and Training introduced transparent empanelment criteria (2015) with clear performance metrics.

 Outcome: Improved trust but lingering disparities in cadre representation.